List of The Vampire Chronicles characters: Gabrielle de Lioncourt

 Lestat was made into a vampire by Magnus, and inherited near-inexhaustible wealth when Magnus killed himself in a bonfire.
 He repaid those who helped him with gold and indulged in his new-found wealth.
 To hide the truth from Gabrielle, Lestat told her tales of going to the Bahamas, marrying a rich woman, and coming into vast wealth.
 Intrigued, she went to Paris to see her son before she died.
 Lestat went to see his mother the second night she was in Paris and tried to hide the truth from her, but she found out upon closer inspection of Lestat's changed appearance that he had become a vampire.
 When Gabrielle began dying right in front of him, a desperate Lestat made her a vampire.
 Lestat was now the maker, parent, and teacher, while Gabrielle became the fledgling, the child, and the student.
 Lestat took her to his tower where they lived happily for months.
 Things changed, however, when Lestat destroyed the Satanic cult headed by Armand, founded a theatre, and made Nicolas into a vampire.
 After this, Lestat and Gabrielle went traveling around the world.
 Gabrielle became increasingly distant and cold to her son.
 They finally parted in Egypt just after the French Revolution.

 Gabrielle went into the deep jungles of Africa and Lestat went underground to sleep.
 Gabrielle was off exploring the world on her own for the next 200 years.
 She did not reappear until 1985 (during 1988's The Queen of the Damned.)
 She was there to help her son fight against Akasha and help save the world.
 During this time, she developed a slight bond with Marius, but nothing became of it and she drifted away from everyone again.
 Gabrielle resurfaced for the last time after Memnoch the Devil, in The Vampire Armand (1998) while Lestat was in his catatonic sleep.

 In the 2006 musical, Lestat, Gabrielle was portrayed by Carolee Carmello who was nominated for a Tony Award for Best Performance by a Leading Actress in a Musical for her role.
-Jennifer Ehle portrays the character, now Gabriella de Lioncourt, in season three of the television series.
+Jennifer Ehle portrays the character, now Gabriella de Lioncourt, in the third season of the television series.